 Melsetter House is Hoy's finest house and one of the most significant anywhere in Orkney.
 It is located close to the southern end of Hoy, with views south over the Pentland Firth, north-east along the length of the inlet of Longhope, and east to South Walls beyond the causeway linking it to Hoy.

-Melsetter House is a private house, but is open to the public by appointment on most Thursdays.
+Melsetter House is a private house, but both house and chapel may be visited, by appointment only, on Fridays and Saturdays during May, June and September.
 Visits can be arranged by ringing 01856 791352.

 Melsetter House's roots date back to 1738 when an L-shaped two storey laird's house was built here.
 But in its current form it dates back to 1898.
 Thomas Middlemore inherited a fortune made in Birmingham in the manufacture of leather bicycle seats and chose to move to Orkney with his wife, Theodesia Mackay, a renowned embroiderer and weaver.
 Both were disciples of William Morris and they brought in the architect William Lethaby to turn the existing house into something altogether different.